lotharthesavior/wt-do-child-theme/README.md

 WT Child Theme for the OceanWP WordPress theme.
 This theme adds useful functionalities for custom taxonomies to be displayed.

+These functionalities are built abstracted, and have the possibility to access different repositories, not being necessarrily the Wordpress main database.
+For this, the Repositories are build for an common Interface.

 Obs.: "vendors" and "node_modules" are included so this can be added as an usual theme for Wordpress.

 ### Dependencies